Scale your business with our modular plugins.

 Both interfaces will enable you to edit the footer widgets, but we recommend you use the theme customizer as it provides you with a live preview of the changes.
 This way, you can see the changes in real-time and save a lot of time while editing your footer.

-Simply select the column you want to edit and click Add a Widget.
-There are lots of widgets to select from such as archives, audio, image, text, search, and so on.
+Select the column you want to edit and click Add a Widget.
+There are lots of widgets to select from, such as archives, audio, image, text, search, and so on.

 After choosing a widget, you will have to edit a few more details depending on the one you select.
-Once you do that, click Done and then Publish to apply the changes to your footer widget.
+Once you do that, click Publish to apply the changes to your footer widget.

 Even though you can edit almost everything from the theme customizer and widgets, you might need to use the theme editor if you want to customize the copyright text on your footer.
 For that, you’ll have to add a simple code snippet of a custom function.